hedibertosilva/c--studies/README.md

         Code Segment:

+            Summary: store all the executable code in read-only memory area.

             The Code segment (also known as the Text segment) stores the executable code (machine code) of the program.
-It's usally located in a read-only area of memory to prevent accidental modification.
+            It's usually located in a read-only area of memory to prevent accidental modification.

     => Object Lifetime:

         - Static Storage Duration:

+            Summary:

                 Includes all the variables that are loaded at the beginning of the program and are destroyed when the program terminates.

                 Global variables, static data members and static local variables fall into this category:

             int globalVar;
             class MyClass {